 A template developed by faculty is used by all that includes sections on mission and outcomes, curriculum, environment, planning, etc. Taken as a whole, the questions that make up the template provide a framework for faculty to regularly review and make improvements to their program and/or discipline.

 The most important aspects of the process are:

 Faculty are expected to work on curriculum and program review during designated instructional assessment days (indicated on the Instructional Calendar.
 It takes two years to work through a complete cycle.
 The Master Instructional Assessment Timeline indicates which section of the report needs to be completed in each academic term.

-The templates for each program and/or discipline are stored in a shared network folder called "Curriculum & Program Review."
+The templates for each program and/or discipline are stored in a shared Google folder called "Curriculum & Program Review."
 All full-time faculty have access to the folder.
-Contact the Office of Instruction or Effectiveness & College Relations if you don't have access or need a shortcut placed on your desktop (all faculty and instructional administrators should have access to the folder).
+Contact the Office of Instruction or Effectiveness & College Relations if you don't have access or need assistance (all faculty and instructional administrators should have access to the folder).
 Many faculty have opted to store their information elsewhere, such as in a Google drive.
-You are responsible for posting a link in the shared folder to your report and/or data, if it's not shared in the folder.
+You are responsible for posting a link in the shared folder to your report and/or data, if it's not stored in the folder.
 Also keep in mind that if you keep your materials outside the folder, you accept responsibility for updating the template in the event that any modifications are made.

 All faculty work on the same set of questions, but the similarities end there.
 Faculty are responsible for determining their own learning outcomes and methods for assessing them.
-It is very important that faculty address the outcomes listed on the LCC Program Planners as part of the Curriculum and Program Review process.
-If the outcomes listed on the Program Planners aren't being addressed or aren't reflective of what's going on with the program or discipline, then the outcomes probably need to be updated.
+It is very important that faculty address the outcomes listed on the Degree Requirements pages in the LCC Academic Catalog as part of the Curriculum and Program Review process.
+If the outcomes listed in the Degree Requirements aren't being addressed or aren't reflective of what's going on with the program or discipline, then the outcomes probably need to be updated.